Two Friends Made A Fake Poster Of Themselves And Put It Up On A McDonald’s Wall — It’s Been There 51 Days

 Jevh went on to say he was inspired to create the poster after visiting McDonald’s with his friend Christian and noticing a blank wall just looking for something to fill it.

-“I looked at Christian and I said, ‘Hey, what if we put a picture of us up on there?’ ” he said.
+“I looked at Christian and I said, ‘Hey, what if we put a picture of us up on there?'” he said.
 “Look around — there are literally no Asians on these walls.
 Maybe we can change that.”

 Getting it done was a little trickier.
 Jevh explained that the two studied the other pictures on the wall and noticed that most of them were in natural environments — as in, places other than the inside of a McDonald’s.
 So they dressed like college students and took a picture outside.
 They then designed the poster and had it printed out.